flytbase/flytdocs/source/docs/FlytPOD/GettingStarted/Quickstart.rst

 1. Power up the device using the provided wall adapter or battery.

-2. Next you will have to connect to the FlytPOD_wifi network using the passphrase FlytPOD123.
+2. Next you will have to connect to the FlytPOD_wifi network using the password FlytPOD123.
 By default, the onboard router is configured in AP mode.
 To reconfigure it in client mode, follow :ref:`this<configuring wifi module in client mode>` documentation.

 3. Before proceeding to the steps for Drone integration shut down FlytPOD by pressing its power switch as shown in the image and remove 		the power cable.